jensws80/JSClock/README.md

 1.2 Add settings meny, You can now change color and change the two activity field between kcal, distance, step and floor (floor only Vivoactive HR).

+1.3 Add week number (iso), more colour for you too choose between, Possible to show goals, set color on/off, One more activity field for you too activate.

 ## License
 This project is licensed under the terms of the GNU V.3 license.